Nonlocality and dynamic response of Majorana states in fermionic superfluids: Nonequilibrium dynamics of a pair of Majorana states

 Here for simplicity we neglect the MBS coupling $\omega_0\sim \tilde\Delta e^{-L/\xi}$, $\Gamma_{k} = \tilde \Delta (1-r_k)/(1+r_k)$ is the rate characterizing the coupling of wire states to the $k$th external lead with $r_k = \sqrt{1-|t_k|^2}$ being the real-valued reflection coefficient of the insulating barrier, $\phi_k$ are the scattering phases. $F_{k}= \tilde \Delta t_k/(1+r_k)\propto \sqrt{\Gamma_k \tilde \Delta}$ are the tunneling sources characterizing the incoming QP flows.
 Applying the Fourier transform with respect to the energy variable $\ep$ and considering the parameter $\omega_0/\tilde\Delta\sim e^{-L/\xi}$ pertubatively one can obtain the equations describing the dynamics of a model two-level system in the time frame (cf.~\cite{Vavilov_Aleiner_scatt_time-depend_Green_func_2001,Quench_in_MBS_SIS_Been2015}), i.e. the dynamics of the Majorana pair:

 In the non-stationary regime the localized states at the wire ends (being of Majorana nature in the stationary regime) can be described by the wave function amplitudes $A_k$ which are in fact the quantum mechanical amplitudes describing the probability to find the quasiparticle at the $k$th wire end.
 The amplitudes $a_k$ correspond to the off-resonant fast-decaying contributions from the states above the gap.
 The amplitudes $A_k$ and $a_k$ together describe in fact the low frequency dynamics of the function $\hat g_n({\bf r},t)$ including contributions from positive and negative levels of the stationary Hamiltonian.
-Note that in the absence of incoming QP flows, $F_k=0$, Eqs.~\eqref{Eq:time-depend_MBS_eqs} have purely real-valued coefficients corresponding to the Hermitian nature of Majorana operators $\hat \gamma_k$.
+Note that in the absence of incoming QP flows, $F_k=0$, Eqs.~(\ref{Eq:time-depend-MBS-eqs_L}, \ref{Eq:time-depend-MBS-eqs_R}) have purely real-valued coefficients corresponding to the Hermitian nature of Majorana operators $\hat \gamma_k$.
+In this case the average $\langle \Psi_\alpha^\dagger({\bf r},t) \Psi_\alpha ({\bf r},t)\rangle$ of the electron number operator is conserved since its change is determined by the sum $|A_L|^2 + |A_R|^2$ of probabilities $|A_k|^2$ to find the quasiparticle at the $k$th wire end.
+This conservation fixes, in particular, the quasiparticle parity number in the wire by fixing the parameter $|A_L|^2 + |A_R|^2$ even for non-trivial dynamics of $|A_k|^2$ themselves.
+Note that this statement is independent of a strength of Coulomb interaction as the latter only governs the correlations between tunneling rates.
 The rates $\Gamma_{L,R}$ are determined by the local Andreev reflection processes { \cite{MBS_anti-teleport_NilsonAkhBeen2008}} while the energy splitting of coupled Majorana states $\omega_0 = \tilde\Delta e^{-D(L/2)} \sin \varphi$ is related to the probability of the quasiparticle transfer through the system.
 Parameters $D(L/2)\sim L/\xi$ and $\varphi = k_F L+(\phi_L-\phi_R)/2$ depend on the wire length $L$.